 Plan G is the most popular plan for new individuals to Medicare.
 The coverage is almost identical to the coverage you receive from Plan F. There is only one difference between the two plans.
 With Plan G, you’re responsible for the Medicare Part B deductible.

 Plan N rounds out the top Medigap options.
-It’s the perfect balance between cost and coverage.
-With a lower cost than the previous two plans we mentioned, Plan N has comparable coverage.
+IIt’sthe perfect balance between cost and coverage.
+Plan N has comparable coverage at a lower cost than the previous two plans we mentioned.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|